benjaminr/mcp-koii/README.md

 2. Launch Claude Desktop with MCP enabled.

-3. Copy the content from `koii/templates/claude_prompt_template.md` into your conversation with Claude to provide context about what KOII can do.

-4. Start controlling your EP-133 K.O.
+3. Start controlling your EP-133 K.O.
 II by asking Claude natural language questions like:
    - "List available MIDI ports"
    - "Connect to the EP-133 device"
    - "Play a C major scale"